baryluk/fnirsi-usb-power-data-logger/README.md

 ------------

 Linux.
 (It might work on non-linux systems too, but untested)

+Python 3.6 or newer (tested in Python 3.9 only).

 Make sure to have `pyusb` installed.
 In Debian/Ubuntu: `sudo apt-get install python3-usb`. `python3 -m pip install pyusb` should also work and